rethinkdb/rethinkdb-rs/api/python/writing-data/update.md

 }, non_atomic=True).run(conn)
 ```

-If you forget to specify the `non_atomic` flag, you will get a `RqlRuntimeError`:
+If you forget to specify the `non_atomic` flag, you will get a `ReqlRuntimeError`:

 ```
-RqlRuntimeError: Could not prove function deterministic.
+ReqlRuntimeError: Could not prove function deterministic.
 Maybe you want to use the non_atomic flag?
 ```

 __Example:__ Update the field `num_comments` with a random value between 0 and 100.
 This update cannot be proven deterministic because of `r.js` (and in fact is not), so you must pass the `non_atomic` flag.